 BRIDGES

 Fund Management

 Annual Report 2020-2021

 Contents

-- 3 2020/21 in numbers
+3 · · · · · · $\sim$ $\sim$ 101 in numl

+c // 1 711. / / in ni imi ODrc.

+u - $\Delta UI$ II I I I UI I I

 - 4 Introduction

 - 6 Bridges in 2020/21

-- 8 In Focus: Climate Investing
+8 In Focus: Climate Investing

 - 10 Circular economy

 - 12 Low-carbon logistics

 - 14 Resource efficiency

 - 16 Future of Mobility

 - 18 Our Funds: Property

 - 20 Case study: Latitude, Leeds

 - 21 Case study: Birchgrove

 - 22 Our Funds: Growth Business

 - 24 Case study: Nkuku

 - 25 Case study: Wholebake

 - 26 Our Funds: Bridges Evergreen

 - 28 Case study: Skills Training UK

 - 30 Bridges U.S.

 - 31 Bridges Israel

 - 32 Our Funds: Outcomes Partnerships

 - 34 Case study: GMBOP

 - 35 Case study: Forward

 - 36 Development Impact Bonds

 - 37 Bridges Insights

 - 38 The Bridges Impact Foundation

 About us Bridges is a specialist private markets investor.
 We are driven by a clear conviction: that building a better future for people and the planet is also a unique opportunity to create lasting economic value.
-For almost 20 years, we've been investing in solution: that support this transition to a more inclusive and sustainable economy.
-Over time, we've developed a platform of investment strategies to suit a range of different investor peeds All our strategies operate within the same four themes: Sustainable Planet, Healthier Lives, Future Skills and Stronger Communities.
+For almost 20 years, we've been investing in solutions that support this transition to a more inclusive and sustainable economy.
+Over time, we've developed a platform of investment strategies to suit a range of different investor needs.
+All our strategies operate within the same four themes: Sustainable Planet, Healthier Lives, Future Skills and Stronger Communities.
 By sharing knowledge, analysis and insights across the platform, we have been able to build an in-depth understanding of the key trends driving change in our markets.
-We are also committed to supporting the growth of sustainable and impact-driven investing through our not-for-profit field-building work (Bridges Insights; see p.37) and through philanthropy (the Bridges Impact Foundation; p.38).
+We are also committed to supporting the growth of sustainable and impact-driven investing through our not-for-profit field-building work (Bridges Insights; see p.37) and through philanthropy (the Bridges Impact Foundation: p.38).

-2020/21 in numbers
+2020/21 in numbers\

 26

-new investments
+new investments £288m

-£288m committed
+committed

-£159_m total proceeds
+£159m total proceeds realisations

-realisations

 £600m

 GDV of low-carbon logistics portfolio developed by our Property Funds since 2020

-+62%

 our Growth Funds' recovery in value from 2020 Covid low

-145.4

 our 2021 B Corp score (top 1.5% globally)

 218

 impact-driven investments to date

-April 2020- Sept 2021
+\April 2020 - Sept 2021